Blendify/blender-manual/blender_docs/manual/about/migration.rst

 ^^^^

 Poor version handling
-   With a wiki we can't easily document new features during the development process.
+   With a wiki, we can't easily document new features during the development process.
    The current wiki may include information which is valid for a nightly build, but not the latest stable release.
 Low quality *drive-by* edits
    many pages would have incomplete edits, incorrect information or too much